mrahtz/learning-from-human-preferences/README.md

 preferences, then an hour to train the policy (while still collecting preferences.)

-The bottleneck is mainly labelling speed, so to train Enduro using saved human preferences:
+The bottleneck is mainly labelling speed, so if you're already saved human preferences in `runs/enduro`, you can re-use those preferences by training with:

-`$ python3 run.py train_policy_with_preferences EnduroNoFrameskip-v4 --n_envs 16 --render_episodes --load_prefs_dir runs/enduro_8471d5d --n_initial_epochs 10`
+`$ python3 run.py train_policy_with_preferences EnduroNoFrameskip-v4 --n_envs 16 --render_episodes --load_prefs_dir runs/enduro --n_initial_epochs 10`

 This only takes about half an hour.